 CONCLUSION

 Based on the results of this review, the prevalence of HDV varies from zero in the north of Iran to near 19.7% in the south of the country (in HIV infected patients), which is rather high.
-Since the prevalence of HDV was higher in patients with cirrhosis than those with chronic active hepatitis and carriers, it can be concluded that HDV may be responsible for progression of chronic hepatitis.

 REFERENCES

 1.Alavian SM, Alavian SH.
 Hepatitis D Virus Infection; Iran, Middle East and Central Asia.
 Hepat Mon 2005;5:137-43.